-To qualify for a new mortgage, you should’ve made timely payments on your previous mortgage for at least previous 12 months.
+To qualify for a new mortgage, you should’ve made timely payments on your previous mortgage for at least the previous 12 months.

 Whether you’d like to refinance or apply for a loan to buy a second home or investment property – VOM is required in all cases.

 But what happens if you miss your mortgage payment at least once?